(See also: PCI Compliance FAQs)

 Do I have to answer the questions on the Self-Assessment Questionnaire (SAQ)?

 Only you or someone from your organization who knows your payment environment will be able to answer the questions.
 The SAQ has self-assessment questions designed to ensure your environment is secure.
-A SysNet team member can explain the questions to help you understand how to answer them and explain the other steps in the process.
+An Aperia team member can explain the questions to help you understand how to answer them and explain the other steps in the process.

 What are the penalties for non-compliance?